Spontaneous suppression of inverse energy cascade in instability-driven 2D turbulence

 Given the rich state space shown in figure \ref{fig:bifurcation}, one may ask to what extent the results described here are specific to the choice of forcing we employed.
-To address this, we tested different widths of the forcing range by varying $k_1,k_2$, and found that, as long as it was sufficiently wide, shielded vortices always formed, followed by \NEW{spontaneous symmetry breaking.
+To address this, we first tested different widths of the forcing range by varying $k_1,k_2$.
+For a given domain size, when $k_1$ is close to $k_2$, the discrete Fourier grid generates an underlying anisotropy.
+The dynamics in this limit are not very relevant physically, since they originate in the numerical discretisation alone.
+When the wavenumber shell is widened, this anisotropy disappears.
+In this regime, we always observe shielded vortices, provided the instability forcing is sufficiently strong.
 This remains so when the dispersion relation (\ref{eq:lin_force}) is modified to a top-hat profile.
-In addition, we truncated the annulus $k_1\leq |\mathbf{k}|\leq k_2$ of instability-forced wavenumbers $\mathbf{k}=(k_x,k_y)$ by requiring that $k_x$ be below some cut-off wavenumber $k_c<k_1$, and observed both shielded vortices and symmetry breaking for all values of $k_c$ considered.
+In addition, we considered anisotropic forcing, illustrated in figure~\ref{fig:anis_forc_main}, obtained by truncating the annulus $k_1\leq |\mathbf{k}|\leq k_2$ of instability-forced wavenumbers $\mathbf{k}=(k_x,k_y)$ by requiring that $k_x$ be below some cut-off wavenumber $k_c$ \NNEW{chosen such that $k_c<k_1$,} and observed both shielded vortices and symmetry breaking for all values of $k_c$ that we considered.